 These same companies run Pride campaigns, post about human rights, and sponsor diversity initiatives.
 While simultaneously selling the tools to track, identify, and deport people.
 The marketing budget says "we care."
 The government contracts say "we'll surveil anyone for the right price."

-When tech companies build mass surveillance tools for the government, every citizen becomes a potential target.
+When tech companies build tools for the government, every citizen becomes a potential target.
 The tools built for ICE today can be pointed at protesters, journalists, or political opponents tomorrow.
 Once the infrastructure exists, the only question is who decides how to use it.

 No one's said anything yet.
 Be the first to drop your take.